cancerevo/AmpliconPE/README.md

 FWD_read, REV_read = next(Iter)
 ```
 Index-Hopping dramatically undermines the power of barcode sequencing.
 Be sure to (1) sequence only primer-free libraries,
-(2) use Dual-Unique Indecies, and (3) filter Forward/Reverse index pairs that do not match.
+(2) use Dual-Unique Indecies, and (3) filter Forward/Reverse index pairs that do not match using the _check_indecies_ keyword argument.

 Barcodes are then extracted using an internal-loop that generally looks something like this: